 Rather than making too much sense of any overwhelming emotional feelings using our brains, our programme focus’ on mobilising and moving out any held onto un-processed sensation by not attaching to resisting it.
 This body oriented process of release is much faster than any mental effort to free the body-mind from its hang-ups, because the tensions themselves are stored inside the body.
 They are an historic compilation or the sum total of all our thoughts, ever.
-Because our sensual experience is the mind’s accumulation of thoughts and because the ego reads emotion through the intellect, then balancing trauma release work with a small amount of lay psychology proves itself to be entirely transformational.
+Because our sensual experience is influenced by the mind’s accumulation of thoughts and because the ego reads emotion through the intellect, then balancing trauma release work with a small amount of lay psychology proves itself to be entirely transformational.

-Bioenergetics is a transformational approach to exercise that accelerates a decompression of the body’s muscle fibre, and in turn the nervous system, and then the psychology itself.
+Exercise with Bioenergetics is a transformational approach to exercise that accelerates a decompression of the body’s muscle fibre, and in turn the nervous system, and then the psychology itself.

-As a response to being over stimulated the body begins to freeze or lock in subtle not visible ways from a young age.
+As a response to being over stimulated the body began to freeze or lock in subtle non visible ways from a young age.
 This defensive coping response gained traction, and as freezing or locking-in became habit, muscles became conditioned and loaded with a stuck, trapped or held in charge of non-circulating plasma.
-This process of locking in is often referred to as a ‘trauma response’ and the emotional or psychological content that gets stored as a consequence begins to gradually weigh you down.
+This process of locking in is often referred to as a ‘trauma response’ and the emotional or psychological content that gets stored as a consequence began to gradually weigh you down.
 This weight must be shifted and it is the job of any therapist to help a person move this content through letting go techniques which un-glue or mobilise and re-distribute this frozen energy.
-Our approach to Massage, Nutrition, Detox and Exercise all help to achieve this release or ‘Excitation’ of the disease causing repressed feelings.
+Our approach to Massage, Nutrition, Detox and Exercise all help to achieve this release and ‘Excitation’ of the disease causing repressed feelings.

 Similar to a soldier going into battle with its armour, a person goes into the world with its tensions.
 This tension or armour acts as a muscular shell around a person and takes on a certain pattern that wires someone into what we call personality.
 Although these muscular pattern formations influence our character they also derail us from being present by locking us into a state of being which has learnt how to avoid discomfort, pleasure seek, and then cope simply by holding onto belief symptoms that prevent feeling buried feelings.
 Locked into our pattern the internalised parent or super ego judges and sees the world in black and white, not in shades of grey.